Public Law & Legal Theory

 This data-driven approach does shed light on another issue in criminal procedure, however.
 In a long line of cases, courts have had to decide whether deviations from the standard script for Miranda warnings warranted the exclusion of confessions.
 We tested several versions of the Miranda warning, including one deemed inadequate in a recent case.
 We found no differences in comprehension either overall or among respondents at increased risk of misunderstanding their rights (younger respondents and the less well educated).
 We believe that this experimental approach provides a valuable method of evaluating the appropriateness of nonstandard Miranda warnings.

-Kugler, Matthew B. and Strahilevitz, Lior Jacob, "Assessing the Empirical Upside of Personalized Criminal Procedure" (2018).
-Public Law and Legal Theory Working Papers.
-814.
+Matthew B. Kugler & Lior Jacob Strahilevitz, "Assessing the Empirical Upside of Personalized Criminal Procedure", Public Law and Legal Theory Working Paper Series, No. 676 (2018).